JaydevDA/Tetris/README.md

 ```

 ## Declaring Variables 🔤 :
-Values which will help in setting a graphical representation of the snake
+Values which will help in setting a graphical representation of the grid
 - we set a width of 10 units and a height of 20 units as given in the problem statement.
 - **bool gameover** - to end the game when one of the many conditions is met.
 - we set 0 for empty cells and 1 for non-empty cells.